 Folders help when you record for different clients, channels, courses, or campaigns.
 Create one folder per project, then keep related scripts together so they are easier to find before a recording session.

 In the web dashboard, import is intended for text-based files such as TXT, MD, RTF, SRT, and VTT.
-Android source code also includes import actions for DOCX, PPTX, XLSX, PDF, and TXT.
-If one platform does not show the same import option, use plain text as the safest transfer format.
+On Android, import supports TXT, DOC/DOCX, PPT/PPTX, XLS/XLSX, and PDF.
+If one platform does not show the same import option, export or copy the script as plain text and paste it into a blank script.

 Adjust text before reading